A healthy heart is a worthwhile endeavor.

-As an Amazon Associate I earn a small commission from qualifying purchases at no cost to you.
+As an Amazon and Pesi Associate I earn a small commission from qualifying purchases at no cost to you.
 Your purchase can help support this blog.
 Thank you for any support! 🙂

 Check out this latest edition heart healthy cook book by the AHA. (affiliate link)

 ACTIVITY- Know the times of day that you are most likely to have energy to exercise, or are least likely to ‘hurt’.
 Break your activity down into shorter increments if needed.
 Schedule an activity around a favorite show, or an errand that you need to run.
 Make activity part of your daily routine: take an extra lap when you go the mailbox, sneak in a walk before dinner, or regularly park a “distance” from a store’s entrance.
 Having a partner or someone to check in with you is also helpful.
 Pictures of exercises taped to a cabinet or wall can be great reminders.
 See more tips to help with exercise follow-through here.